justanotherkev/TwinkleTales/README.md

 # AI Story Generation Platform
 ## Overview
-AI story generator that takes in speech input and creates a short story, including images to illustrate the plot, narration to read out the story, and background sounds to make the story more immersive.
+AI story generator and Narrator that takes in speech input and creates a custom story.This includes,

-New
+     - images to illustrate the plot
+     - narration of the generated story
+     - ambient background music to make the story more immersive.

+## Technologies used

+Frontend - Next JS
+Programming Language - Python
+Backend - Fast API
+DataBase -  MongoDB
+Deployment - Vercel

+## APIs Used

+Text to Speech - Eleven Labs API
+Speech to Text -  Eleven Labs API
+Story Generation - OpenAI API
+Image Generation - Replicate API

+## Libraries Used

+Story Summerization - Sumy